 Paul Schmidt (youtuuba) made a detailed Youtube video on the VIP2K.
 Check it out here.
 He also made a nice keyboard overlay (pictured above).

-Chuck Yakym and Marcel van Tongeren just added PAL (50Hz) support for European and Far East TV monitors.
-Note that you want PAL when you order the kit, or download the 2716-pal.hex file (above) to make your own EPROM.
+Chuck Yakym and Marcel van Tongeren added PAL (50Hz) support for European and Far East TV monitors.
+Note that you need to specify PAL when you order the kit, or download the 2716-pal.hex file (above) to make your own EPROM.

 Go to TOP ........
 Go to HOME ........
 Questions?
 Comments?
 Email me for details.